 Stopping smoking has shown to significantly decrease complications and reduce chances of leaks.
 You are encouraged to begin a healthy diet consisting of smaller, more frequent meals in the weeks leading up to your operation.
 You should incorporate healthier foods into your diet and exercise more.
 Doing so will help you launch your healthier lifestyle and possibly lose weight prior to your bariatric surgery, as well as reduce risks and enhance surgical outcomes.

 Our surgeons will determine what pre-surgery steps are appropriate for you.
 TheWellStar Medical Group General Surgery & Bariatrics team will review all preoperative instructions with you to ensure you are in the best condition possible for your surgery.

 Most patients will be hospitalized for only 1 to 2 days following bariatric surgery.
 You will be prescribed pain medication to make you more comfortable.
 While exercise and heavy lifting are not permitted right after gastric sleeve surgery, walking is encouraged to prevent blood clots.
 Many patients can go back to work after only one week.
 A full recovery can take up to 3 weeks.

 In the first 24 hours you can only drink water to make certain you have no problem consuming or retaining fluids.
 You will adhere to a liquid diet including special protein shakes in the two weeks after surgery, followed by two weeks of pureed food before being reintroduced to solid foods.
 You will be provided with a post-surgery nutrition plan, complete with a vitamin and mineral regimen that should be followed to prevent malnutrition.
 Our registered dietitians will explain this in great detail before your surgery and again before your discharge.

-Dr. Turton and his team at West Georgia Bariatric are here to assist you along the way, providing encouragement and answering your questions.
+Our Bariatric Surgical Team at WellStar Medical Group General Surgery & Bariatrics are here to assist you along the way, providing encouragement and answering your questions.